JWed.com

 JWed.com is an online dating service aimed at Jewish singles.
-The website, founded in 2001, followed a predecessor called Dosidate, launched in 1997.
+The website, co-founded in 2001 by Ben Rabizadeh and Derek Saker, followed a predecessor called Dosidate, launched in 1997.

+JWed is an available service both through the website and the app.
+The latest version of the JWed app was released June 2024.

+History

 Between 2001 and 2012 the site was called Frumster, a play on the term Frum and a joke by Rob Schneider.

 In October 2012, Frumster.com changed its name to JWed.com.
 JWed launched in 2007 as a white-label site, sharing profile listings with Frumster.com until the name was completely changed 2012.

 The site attracted criticism in 2004 for refusing profiles from people describing themselves as Conservative Jews.

-The site is now open to all marriage-minded Jewish singles be they Orthodox observant or halachically Jewish singles.
+In 2021 the site expanded operations by acquiring SuperTova.com.

 Membership and marriages

-In December 2005 the site says it had 20,000 members and had facilitated over 500 marriages.
-JWed CEO Ben Rabizadeh says that of November 2019, the site had facilitated over 3300 marriages.
+In December 2005 the site said it had 20,000+ members and had facilitated over 500 known marriages.
+JWed CEO Derek Saker says that of June 2025, the site has over 80,000 members and has facilitated over 4,000 known marriages.

+The site is open to all marriage-minded Jewish singles be they Orthodox observant or halachically Jewish singles.